The Complex Art of Decision-Making

 Usually, we don't reach the horizon and stop somewhere midway, which is that "good enough" spot representing the sufficient value paid off by decent effort.

-Here we almost forgot to account for the mandatory element of today's work - multitasking.
-We can barely concentrate on a single task and develop up to the extremum.
+Here, we almost forgot to account for the mandatory element of today's work—multitasking.
+We can barely concentrate on a single task and develop to the extremum.

 Instead, we conduct multiple jobs simultaneously, linearly dependent on effort.

-Furthermore, each individual has a productivity threshold, post which the output deteriorates even further.
+Furthermore, each individual has a productivity threshold, after which the output deteriorates even further.
 So, the number of tasks develops linearly, while the time to accomplish those tasks suddenly increases.

-That breaking point of no. of tasks vs. time to accomplish could be the "satisficing" point, post which an individual becomes nearly unproductive.
+That breaking point of no. of tasks vs. time to accomplish could be the "satisficing" point, after which an individual becomes nearly unproductive.

 Bounded rationality visualization